omics-lab/VirusTaxo/README.md

 ```

 ### 3. Interpretation of output
-- `NoHit` means not hit is found with the reference database
+- `NoHit` means there's no k-mer overlap between the query and database.
 - Lower `Entropy` (such as ≤=0.5) provides the higher level of prediction certainty.
 You can decrease `Entropy` cutoff for better prediction.
    - We recommend to filter out the query sequences with `Entropy` cutoff of ≤0.5.
 - Higher `Enrichment_Score` (such as >= 0.8) provides the higher level of prediction certainty.
 You can increase `Enrichment_Score` cutoff for better prediction. `Enrichment_Score` is the total number of k-mers mapped to the genera divided by total number of k-mers in the query sequence.